• Skip to primary navigation

 Stand Mixer Method

-The dough should pull away from the sides and the bottom of the bowl.
+The dough should pull away from the bowl’s sides and bottom.
 The texture should be soft.

-If it appears wet and a little sticky, add ½-1 tablespoon of flour at a time until the right consistency is achieved.
+If it appears wet and tacky at the end of the kneading process, add ½-1 tablespoon of flour until the right consistency is achieved.

-On the other hand, if it appears dry and crumbly, add ½-1 tablespoons of milk (or water) at a time until the right consistency is achieved.
+On the other hand, if it appears dry and crumbly, sprinkle a little water (or milk) until the right consistency is achieved.

 Traditional Method

-Place the flour on a wooden board and shape it in a well.
+Place the flour on a wooden board and shape it into a well.

 A well is created with flour that has been placed in a bowl.